Firemen and children

 This page will be updated as the project progresses.

-The Draft Local Hazard Mitigation Plan is now available for public comment!
+The Draft Local Hazard Mitigation Plan public comment period has closed!
+Thank you!

-Community members are invited to review the draft plan and share their comments.
-Your feedback will help ensure the plan reflects local experiences and priorities, strengthening the county's ability to secure state and federal funding for future mitigation projects.
+Your feedback helped ensure the plan reflects local experiences and priorities, strengthening the county's ability to secure state and federal funding for future mitigation projects.

 How to Review the Draft Plan